128technology/docs/docs/plugin_http_probe.md

 #### New Features and Improvements
 - **PLUGIN-2300** Implement SLA monitoring per probe

-The plugin allows Users to configure the following SLA settings: max-loss, max-jitter, average-rtt.
+The plugin allows users to configure the following SLA settings: max-loss, max-jitter, average-rtt.
 These settings are considered as part of the probe success criteria.
 Additionally, these values are available through metrics.

 ### Release 1.0.2